DARTH-git/Course-Modularization/content/home/objectives.md

 Participants will be expected to have some experience with decision modeling and/or basic concepts of economic evaluation.
 A self-paced module introducing R concepts specifically for decision modeling will be provided as part of your workshop registration.

-- Explain research scenarios that require decision analysis methods
+*Workshop preparation*

-- Identify, analyze, and manage data for decision analysis
+- **August 15 – 26**: Complete “Intro to R for Decision Modeling” modules on your own.

-- Implement and analyze decision trees and Markov models
+- **August 24**: Intro to R office hours (10 a.m. – 12 p.m.
+CDT)

-- Implement and analyze microsimulation models
+*Live workshop sessions*

-- Implement and interpret probabilistic sensitivity analysis
+- **August 29**: Decision trees and Markov models

-- Implement and interpret model calibration
+- **August 30**: Microsimulation modeling

-- Develop competence in R for performing decision analytic techniques
+- **August 31**: Sensitivity analysis

-- Create a basic R shiny interface
+*Daily schedule August 29-31*

-- Understand good coding practices
+- 8 a.m. – 12 p.m.
+CDT: Synchronous Zoom sessions with instructors

-- Understand the benefits of R for decision analysis
+- 1 p.m. – 4 p.m.
+CDT: Complete hands-on exercises with Slack support